 – Simon Bressier, Head of Deliverability and Anti-Fraud at Brevo

 There’s no need to panic though.
 If you’re using Brevo, you’re probably already following a lot of these requirements.

 Let’s dive in to see what to expect and what you need to do to get ready for February.

 Table of Contents

 Who do the Gmail and Yahoo! sender requirements affect?

 - If you’re sending messages to anyone using a Yahoo, Gmail, Googlemail, or Google Workspace address, you’ll need to follow these requirements.

-- If you’re sending more than 5,000 emails a day, you’ll have to follow a couple of extra bulk sender requirements.
+- If you’re sending more than 5,000 emails within a 24-hour period, you’ll have to follow a couple of extra bulk sender requirements.
 We’ll point out which ones in the list below.

 Gmail and Yahoo! sender requirements for all senders